-HTTP Protocol is one of the most important protocols of the Application layer of the OSI model.
-The main use of this protocol to sending hypertext information to the client to the server and server to the client to communicate between them on the World Wide Web but the HTTP protocol is a stateless protocol means this protocol cannot be able to maintain the past requests of the particular client to the server.
-It means we have to give again and again authorized requests in order to move forward to the next page of the particular page of a web application then how to overcome this problem?
+The HTTP protocol is one of the most important protocols of the Application layer of the OSI model.
+The main use of this protocol is for sending hypertext information to the client to the server and server to the client to communicate on the World Wide Web.
+But, the HTTP protocol is a stateless protocol which means that this protocol cannot maintain the past requests of any particular client to the server.
+It means we have to repeatedly authorize requests in order to move forward to the next page in a web application.

 What is a cookie?

-A cookie in simpler terms means just the textual information about some website.
+A cookie in simpler terms is just textual information about some website.
 When you visit a particular website, some information is saved in your local system so that when you visit the same website again, this website is able to recognize you and show you the results according to your preferences.
-Cookies have been long used in internet history and have developed in a magnificent way.
+Cookies have been long used in internet history.

 Example: When you visit a website you actually request the web page from the server.
 For a server, every request is a unique request.
 So if you visit a hundred times, the server will consider each and every request unique.
-Since the intensity of requests that arrive at a server is high, it is obvious and logical not to store every user’s information on the server.
-Maybe you never visit again and the same information will be redundant.
+Since the intensity of requests that arrive at a server is high, it is obvious and logical not to store all user’s information on the server.
+What if you never visit this website again?
+This information would be redundant.
 So, to uniquely remember you, the server sends the cookies along with the response which is saved in your local machine.
-Now the next time you hit the same server, you will get a response according to you as the server will recognize you.
+Now the next time you hit the same server, you will get response according to your preferences, as the server will recognize you.

 HTTP Cookies: Using HTTP Cookies is one of the simple solutions to the problem.
 There are so many types of cookies used for smooth communication between the server and the client.
 The most commonly used cookie is a Session cookie.